gdbooks/LegacyOpenGL/Chapter8/halfspace.md

 Note that the W component of the plane vector is the d term of the plane, while the W component of the point vector is 1.
 This is because if the W component of the point vector was 0 it would cancel out the planes W term, breaking the equasion.

+Whichever method (dot product, or plane equasion) you want to use is up to you.
+But the straight plane equasion method is simpler.

 ## Alternate representation

 There are other ways of representing planes, and doing the half space test.
 For example, a plane can be represented by a normal and any point on the plane.